philosowaffle/obisidian-work-template/002 meta/plugins/plugins/Multi Properties Plugin.md

 ---
 # 🔌 Multi Properties Plugin

-> [!danger] Uninstalled
+> [!danger] Disabled
-> Didn't end up needing this.
-All I needed was a bulk rename which is supported by the `Show all Properties` native view in Obsidian.
+> Only enable when needed.
+For bulk add/remove/change value this plugin is useful.
+For bulk renaming of Properties use native `Properties Show All`.

 Used to bulk add/remove properties.